heapwolf/liveswap/README.md

 # DESCRIPTION
 Liveswap does two things. **1.** Fork worker processes with some arbitrary code. **2.** Instruct a worker to restart using different code after existing connections have been normally closed.
-Meanwhile at least one or more processes continue to run.
+Meanwhile at least one or more workers continue to run.

 # USAGE